magit/emacsql/README.md

 "Usage" section above for examples.
 A statement is a vector of keywords and other lisp object.

-Prepared Emacsql s-expression statements are compiled into SQL statements.
+Prepared EmacSQL s-expression statements are compiled into SQL statements.
 The statement compiler is memoized so that using the same statement multiple times is fast.
 To assist in this, the statement can act as a template -- using `$i1`, `$s2`, etc. -- working like the